-Pre-Seasoned, Lightweight, Cast Iron Wok with Magnetic Wok Mitt
+Pre-Seasoned, Lightweight, Cast Iron Wok is part of WOK STAR KIT

 (Please note: This cast iron wok, lid and spatula are part of my Wok Star Kit which I’ve put together to help you be successful at your first attempt.
-I explain why you need all 4 elements to be successful.
-I’m not interested in selling product, my goal is to eliminate all the obstacles to your getting started.
+I’m NOT interested in selling just a wok set, my goal is to eliminate all the obstacles to your getting started.
 If you’re ready to be a Wok Star, order here! )

 Here’s why you’ll love this wok!